accessibilitywars/zaw2/content/builds/power-spellbreaker.md

 ---

-The primary focus of this build is to understand how your DPS buffs accumulates and introduces a simplified approach a more complex version that squeezes out a few thousand more DPS.
+The primary focus of this build is to understand how your DPS buffs accumulates and introduces a simplified approach towards a more complex rotation that squeezes out a few thousand more DPS.

 #### Simplified Auto-Attack Rotation (35k DPS, 21 APM)